rawilk/new-server-setup/stack-scripts/linode/instructions/debian_based.md

 # Debian Based Server Stack Script

 A stack script designed to quickly deploy a new debian based server.
+Progress can be monitored by connecting to the server via ssh as **root** and entering this command: `tail -f /root/stackscript.log`

 ## Compatible With:
 - Ubuntu 18.04 LTS